The Cost of Flooding

-We realised technology has finally got cheap enough and powerful enough to help predict when you, your house, and your property are in danger of flooding–we just need to put it in the field.
+Technology is now cheap enough and powerful enough to help predict when you, your house, and your property are in danger of flooding–we just need to put it in the field.

-Our vision is to provide a national soil moisture information network, and by making the information available, we aim to enable the UK flood management teams to understand the real risk of flooding in key areas and to take proactive action to save lives, property and reduce disruption.
+Soil monitoring will enable the UK flood management teams to understand the real risk of flooding in key areas and to take proactive action to save lives, property and reduce disruption.